Training and Mentorship Incentive

 Login to the Online Grant Application System to complete your reporting.

-- Attach the Completion of Principal Photography Form (PDF, 94 KB)
+- attach the Completion of Principal Photography Form (PDF, 84 KB) – required for applications approved prior to July 2022 only

-To obtain the government logo you must contact the program office directly at firstname.lastname@example.org.
+To obtain the Government of Alberta logo, you must email the program office directly.

 Connect with the Alberta Made Production Grant program: